kantsverma/skyscanner-flight-API/README.md

 # skyscanner-flight-API
-Using thie scripts you can fin the cheapest flight price between two airports.
+Using thie scripts you can find the cheapest flight price between two airports using the Sky Scanner API.